syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 ## Apply Border Settings

-XlsIO provides support to apply cell borders and format it through **IBorder** interface as shown below.
+The XlsIO applies cell borders and format it through **IBorder** interface as shown as follows.

 {% tabs %}
 {% highlight c# %}